SWAROOP-KUMAR18/-Analysis-of-Serotonin-Transporter-Inhibition-using-Lipinski-s-Rule-pIC50-Conversion-and-ML-Models/README.md

 After installing the required packages and dependencies, you can run the project using the following command: python main.py

+Acknowledgements
+ChEMBL dataset for providing valuable data for drug discovery.
+Scikit-learn, for providing machine learning models and tools for model evaluation.
+RDKit for cheminformatics.

 ## Installation

 To get started, clone the repository and install the necessary dependencies: